 We have asked members to provide an insight into their own CPD diaries, to share those experiences with others and give us all some ideas as to how we can fulfill our CPD requirements as members of the Institute.
 If you would like to contribute and share your experiences please get in touch with Lianne (lianne.birney [at] archaeologists.net).

-We are aiming to include a new diary each month, some providing a general view-point and others focusing on more specific questions.
+We aim to include a new diary every few months, some providing a general view-point and others focusing on more specific questions.
 These will also be added to our ebulletin.